About Alex Tinsley

 Alex is a public access barrister practising in extradition, immigration, INTERPOL and international matters.
 He was formerly Head of EU Office at Fair Trials International (2012-16) and much experience in EU law from prior work at the Court of Justice of the EU and European Commission Legal Service.

 Alex acts regularly in European Arrest Warrant (EAW) matters before Westminster Magistrates Court and the High Court, for both judicial authorities and the defence.
-He has much experience working with foreign justice systems and draws on access to a network of trusted working relationships with over 150 criminal lawyers across every EU state.
-He is a co-author of the European Criminal Bar Association’s handbook on EAW defence and has unique insight into this area from Fair Trials.
+He is on the CPS Specialist Extradition Panel at Level 2.
+He has much experience working with foreign justice systems and draws on access to a network of trusted working relationships with over European 150 criminal lawyers.
+He is a co-author of the European Criminal Bar Association’s handbook on EAW defence.

 Alex accepts instructions in matters before the First-tier Tribunal, Upper Tribunal and High Court, including appeals, error of law hearings, emergency injunctions, substantive judicial review matters and unlawful detention.
 He has experience handling a range of delicate asylum cases involving unaccompanied minors, sexual orientation claims, human trafficking and religious persecution.
 He also appears regularly in appeals on standard immigration and entry clearance cases.